CharityLogic Software Service Agreement

 (viii) provide the results of using the Service for the purposes of monitoring its availability, performance, functionality, benchmarking or competitive analysis to any third party.

-This Agreement shall commence on the date it has been agreed to by clicking the “I agree” button available at https://go.icarol.com/terms-and-conditions.html (the “Effective date”) and shall continue for a period of one year (the “Initial Term”).
-After the Initial Term, this Agreement shall be automatically renewed for successive one-year periods (each a “Renewal Term”), subject to CharityLogic’s then current price structure unless either party provides written notice to the other party of its intention not to renew within sixty (60) days of the end of the then current term.
+This Agreement shall commence on the date it has been agreed to by clicking the “I agree” button available at https://terms.icarol.com/terms-and-conditions (the “Effective date”) and shall continue for a period of one year (the “Initial Term”).
+After the Initial Term, this Agreement shall be automatically renewed for successive one-year periods (each a “Renewal Term”), subject to CharityLogic’s then current price structure unless either party provides written notice to the other party of its intention not to renew at least sixty (60) days prior to the end of the then current term, otherwise additional charges may be incurred upon cancellation.
 The Initial Term and Renewal Term(s) shall collectively be referred to as the “Term”.

 4. Customer Responsibilities

 a) Use.
-Customer is entirely liable for all activities conducted by its Users.
-Customer may permit Users in the same organization to use the Service, whether that person is given access by you, another member of your organization, or by CharityLogic, subject to the following limitations: Customer must (1) supervise the other individuals use of the Service, (2) assume any and all resulting liabilities of such use, including responsibility for any and all content created or accessed on the Service or the Internet, (3) acknowledge that the decision to allow another individual to use the Service is made by Customer and not CharityLogic, (4) ensure that Users agree to any further terms and conditions as may be provided by CharityLogic from time to time for Users; and (5) inform CharityLogic of any information about Users’ actions that may affect either the Service or third party data contained in or used by the Service, or CharityLogic’s ability to provide the Service as contemplated by this Agreement.
-Customer may not permit usage of the account by individuals in another organization, including any parent, subsidiaries, or affiliates without prior written consent from CharityLogic and subject to such third party entering into a separate agreement with CharityLogic.
+Customer is entirely liable for all activities conducted by its Users, subject to the following limitations: Customer must (1) supervise the other individuals use of the Service, (2) assume any and all resulting liabilities of such use, including responsibility for any and all content created or accessed on the Service or the Internet, (3) acknowledge that the decision to allow another individual to use the Service is made by Customer and not CharityLogic, (4) ensure that Users agree to any further terms and conditions as may be provided by CharityLogic from time to time for Users; and (5) inform CharityLogic of any information about Users’ actions that may affect either the Service or third party data contained in or used by the Service, or CharityLogic’s ability to provide the Service as contemplated by this Agreement.
+Customer may not permit usage of the account by individuals in another organization, including any parent, subsidiaries, or affiliates without prior written consent from CharityLogic, which may require such third parties to enter into a separate agreement with CharityLogic.

 b) Passwords.
 Customer agrees to comply with all of CharityLogic’ and its service providers’ security policies and procedures as made available to Customer and as may be amended from time to time by CharityLogic or its service providers.
 Customer will ensure that all Users adhere to and are responsible for keeping passwords and IDs assigned to it and its Users as secret and confidential and to ensure that all Users are trained in such security policies and procedures prior to their use of the Service.
-Customer must notify CharityLogic promptly about any possible misuse of its accounts or authentication credentials or any security incident related to the Service.
+Customer must notify CharityLogic immediately about any possible misuse of its accounts or authentication credentials or any security incident related to the Service.
+Sharing accounts and logins is prohibited.
+Should Customer allow Users to share accounts, it shall be deemed a material breach of this Agreement and CharityLogic will not be held liable for any data breach, loss, corruption or other issues resulting from a compromised shared account.

 c) Customer Equipment.
 Customer agrees that it shall be responsible, at its sole expense, for providing all Internet access, including but not limited to obtaining, installing and maintaining all equipment, hardware, network, Internet or direct telecommunications connections and software applications (e.g. web browser) at Customer’s facilities required for Users to access and use the Service.
 CharityLogic shall not be responsible for the operation of any Internet, network or other communication Service.
 Customer further acknowledges that access to and the operation of the Service requires Customer’s and Users’ hardware to be of sufficient quality, condition and repair, and Customer agrees to and/or to ensure that Users’ maintain their applicable hardware in the appropriate quality, condition and repair at its sole cost and expense.